mlz-ictrl/nicos/doc/source/components.rst

 ``nicos-monitor``
-  This program implements a graphical status monitor that displays current values from the NICOS cache.
+  This program implements a graphical status monitor that displays current values of the instrument status from the NICOS cache.

 **Daemons**